Anyone who breaks a bone from a fall on cement or ice one should be screened for risk factors for Osteoporosis.

-Anyone who has intermittent or constant back pain, Osteoporosis should be ruled out, especially if the person has lost height or their posture has changed, or they have broken bones.
+Anyone who has intermittent or constant back pain should be investigated for Osteoporosis, especially if the person has lost height or their posture has changed or they have broken any bones.

 A hump developing on a person’s back should not be considered “Normal Aging”.
 If it is from undiagnosed Osteoporosis, the bones in the spine are collapsing.